 If you have good news should you disclose it?
-According to the standard "unraveling" result, not only is it wise to disclose good news, but it is also necessary to disclose mediocre or even bad news to avoid the perception of having even worse news (Viscusi, 1978; Grossman and Hart, 1980; Grossman, 1981; Milgrom, 1981; Milgrom and Roberts, 1986; Okuno-Fujiwara et al., 1990).
+According to the classic "unraveling" result, not only is it wise to disclose good news, but it is also necessary to disclose mediocre or even bad news to avoid the perception of having worse news (Viscusi, 1978; Grossman and Hart, 1980; Grossman, 1981; Milgrom, 1981; Milgrom and Roberts, 1986; Okuno-Fujiwara et al., 1990).
 This result on the power of voluntary disclosure has informed long-running debates over whether to mandate disclosure in consumer product information (Mathios, 2000), financial statements (Greenstone et al., 2006), environmental impact (Powers et al., 2011), and other areas.

-Nevertheless, firms and individuals are often unsure whether to reveal good news, and nondisclosure is often observed in practice (Jin, 2005; Xiao, 2010; Jin et al., 2015; Luca and Smith, 2015).
+However, as suggested by the above quote, inferences about modesty are not always so straightforward.
+People are sometimes unsure whether to reveal good news, and nondisclosure is often observed in practice (Jin, 2005; Xiao, 2010; Luca and Smith, 2015).
 Advertisers of high quality products frequently use a "soft sell" approach, donors sometimes make anonymous donations, members of a successful group do not always emphasize their group identity, overachievers are often understated, and offenders sometimes withhold mitigating information rather than "protest too much" or "make excuses."

 Most of the literature explains such anomalies by examining why the absence of good news is not treated as evidence of bad news.1 But what if boasting about good news is itself treated as bad news?
 Consider whether a restaurant should post its hygiene grade from the local health department.
-The unraveling result implies that all restaurants should post their grades voluntarily, but many restaurants with even the best A grades choose not to (Jin et al., 2015), and indeed some communities require mandatory disclosure rather than rely on voluntary disclosure (Jin and Leslie, 2003).
+The unraveling result implies that all restaurants should post their grades voluntarily, but many restaurants with even A grades choose not to, and indeed the best restaurants within the A category are less likely to disclose (Bederson et al., 2018).
+Such nondisclosure has led many communities to require mandatory disclosure rather than rely on voluntary disclosure (Jin and Leslie, 2003).
 Why is it necessary to require A restaurants to disclose their hygiene grade?
-Are restaurants concerned that showing off could be a bad sign that the restaurant fears that diners do not have a good opinion of it?
+Could showing off good news be a bad sign that the restaurant lacks confidence in diners' opinions of it?